vevepeter/webhook-reciever/README.md

 * Typing of payload
 * Add middleware for serving static files to more easily see results
 * Add steps to setting up a test Hosting in Vev
+* Need better handling of Projects published to root